alchemyplatform/aa-sdk/site/packages/aa-core/utils/getDefaultSimpleAccountFactoryAddress.md

 head:
   - - meta
     - property: og:title
-      content: getDefaultSimpleAccountFactory
+      content: getDefaultSimpleAccountFactoryAddress
   - - meta
     - name: description
-      content: Overview of the getDefaultSimpleAccountFactory method in aa-core utils
+      content: Overview of the getDefaultSimpleAccountFactoryAddress method in aa-core utils
   - - meta
     - property: og:description
-      content: Overview of the getDefaultSimpleAccountFactory method in aa-core utils
+      content: Overview of the getDefaultSimpleAccountFactoryAddress method in aa-core utils
 ---

-# getDefaultSimpleAccountFactory
+# getDefaultSimpleAccountFactoryAddress

 Utility method that returns the default Simple Account Factory contract address for a given chain